Saturday, 31 January 2015

 TANGY N HOT MUTTON CURRY

-Today is my brother's birthday and he is extremely fond of Mutton....curry or dry.
-He shares his birthday with a great man of all time Netaji Subhash Chandra Bose.
+Today is my brother's birthday, he is extremely fond of Mutton.
+He shares his birthday with a great man of all times Netaji Subhash Chandra Bose.
 It is a prescribed holiday in West Bengal.
-Hence we always had a grand spread on this day.
-I do miss him on this day.
-Since I cannot be with him on this day, I prepared this dish for him on my last visit to Kolkata this winter.
-I t was such a pleasure to see him happy.
-There is nothing more satisfying in seeing your loved ones enjoying what you cook.
+We always had a grand spread on this day.
+I miss him on the day.
+Since I cannot be with him, I prepared this dish for him on my last visit to Kolkata this winter.
+It was a pleasure to see him happy.
+There is nothing more satisfying than to see your loved ones enjoy your cooking.
 So far his birthday is concerned, the mamma's boy's mom and an extremely adorable wifey is there to take care of.
-So I am at peace.
+Hence, I am at peace.

 Many a tangy-sweet memories are peeping in.
-We fought like two warring nations...two diagonally opposite characters...me too quiet and he a naughty chatter box.
-Buttt....whenever anyone uttered anything against him....his ever protective sister was always standing before him...he was the one who cried inconsolably on the next day of my marriage, when I was leaving my parent's home to embrace a new life.
+We fought like two warring nations...two diagonally opposite characters...
+I am quiet and he is naughty sports loving person.
+Buttt....whenever anyone uttered anything against him....his ever protective sister was always standing before him...he was the one who cried inconsolably on the next day of my marriage, when I was leaving our parent's home to embrace a new life.
 A happy go lucky character, he is too fond of cricket and crazy about formula 1 races.

-Today is also the marriage anniversary of T's sister, wish them both happiness forever!
-My son & the man enjoys mutton, also parents; so why not?
-This Mutton Curry I cooked just the traditional Bengali way without the potatoes though.
-Bengali Chicken or Mutton Curry usually have potatoes in them.
-We usually like to make it red and hot, hence use dry red chillies instead of green chillies.
-Even tomatoes were not used traditionally.
-Read somewhere tomatoes were not used in Bengali cooking, may be a century back and termed as 'bileti begun', meaning Foreign Eggplants.
+Today is the marriage anniversary of T's sister too, wish them both happiness forever!
+My son & the man enjoys mutton, also the parents; so why not?
+This Mutton Curry I cooked without potatoes, Bengali Chicken or Mutton Curry usually have potatoes in them.
+We like to make it red and hot, hence use dry red chillies instead of green chillies.
+Tomato was not used in Bengali cooking.
+I read somewhere tomatoes were not used in Bengali cooking a century back and termed as 'biliti begun', meaning Foreign Eggplants.

 INGREDIENTS :